Terms & Conditions

-3.4 You confirm You will introduce mortgage business to us by electronic means via the Intermediary Channel in accordance with the Intermediary Channel Rules and agree to prevent unauthorised use of Your username and password to access Our Website.
+3.4 You confirm You will introduce mortgage business to Us by electronic means via the Intermediary Portal in accordance with these Terms and Conditions, Our Lending Policy and the Intermediary Rules and agree to prevent unauthorised use of Your username and password to access Our Websites.
 If You know or suspect any unauthorised use of Your username or password You must notify Us immediately.

 3.5 You shall:

 3.5.1 not amend the details contained on any Illustration;

 3.5.2 not prepare any valuation report in respect of any property which is proposed to be secured by a Mortgage Advance and You warrant and represent to Us that any valuation report submitted has been prepared by a suitably qualified and independent third party surveyor or other expert in residential property valuation;